CJ Bloomfield

-CJ Bloomfield is a Polynesian New Zealand actor.
+Christopher Harvard Jr. Bloomfield (born 19 July 1991) is a Polynesian-New Zealand actor.
 Bloomfield is known for his performance in Furiosa: A Mad Max Saga and The Secrets She Keeps.
-He will also appear in the upcoming films Mortal Kombat 2 and R.U.R.
+He also appeared in the film Mortal Kombat II (2026) and the upcoming film R.U.R.

 Early life

-Bloomfield played junior rugby league for the Gold Coast Titans Under 20s team.
+Bloomfield was born in Auckland, to Polynesian parents, when he was young, he played junior rugby league for the Gold Coast Titans Under 20s team.

 Life of crime and incarceration

 Prior to acting, Bloomfield was a member of the Hells Angels Outlaw motorcycle club.

 In March 2014, Bloomfield was arrested by Queensland Police's Taskforce Maxima.
 Bloomfield was alleged, with another member of the Hells Angels, to have committed extortion and assault in relation to an individual's $16,000 drug debt.
 In 2016, Bloomfield was charged with breaching his bail conditions.
 In 2018, Bloomfield was sentenced to four years and three months in jail after pleading guilty to extortion, assault, stealing, unlawful use of a motor vehicle and making threats to kill.

 Bloomfield was released on parole in 2019.